vargalaszlo87/crystal-equivalent-circuit/README.md

 # crystal-equivalent-circuit
 This is a crystal equivalent circuit in LTSpice.
+"A crystal is nothing more than a tunable impedance."

 ## Circuit in LTSpice

-The frequency of the crystal is ~10.00Mhz in this case.
+The frequency of the crystal is ~10.00MHz in this case.

 $$R_{S} = 20ohm$$